BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/heroes.md

 A Hero may spend one or more Will Points to increase the result of a Courage Test.
 For each Will Point spent, the Hero may increase the result of their Courage Test by 1.
 A Hero may spend a mixture of both Might Points and Will Points to increase their Courage Test in this manner.

 ***Example 70:** Bofur wishes to Charge the Goblin King and must take a Courage Test to do so due to the Terror special rule.
 Bofur has a Courage characteristic of 5+, however, he has rolled a 1 and a 3 for his Courage Test for a total of 4 - a fail.
 Bofur decides to spend 1 Will Point to improve his Courage Test by one, to 5.
-Bofur has now passed his Courage Test and can Charge the Goblin King.
-Will*
+Bofur has now passed his Courage Test and can Charge the Goblin King.*

 ![](../media/rules_manual/example_70.jpg){ width=715 height=633 }